-Having recently expanded to include a Canal Street outpost in addition to its original location inside Hong Kong Market, Mr. Bubbles is a banh mi shop that also specializes in bubble teas.
+Having expanded to include a Canal Street outpost in addition to its original location on the West Bank, Mr. Bubbles is a banh mi shop that also specializes in bubble teas.
 I like the combination that comes with sliced pork and crushed pork meatball, but the rotisserie chicken is a fine choice as well.
-Shop the market for all the best deals on fresh produce, seafood, hard-to-find Asian condiments and packaged goods.
+Shop the market for all the best deals on fresh produce, seafood, hard-to-find Asian condiments, and packaged goods.
 The market even has its own Saigon deli and bakery where you can get items like spring rolls, salads, and roasted duck banh mi.

 1813 Magazine St.

 Friendly, fast service and stellar food makes this Magazine Street Vietnamese restaurant one of the most popular in town.
-Try their vegan spring rolls, spicy shrimp pho (with added veggies), and the spicy tofu banh mi.
+At Lilly’s Café, try their vegan spring rolls, spicy shrimp pho (with added veggies), and the spicy tofu banh mi.
 Just like the appetizer portion, large chunks of tofu are bathed in a spicy ginger sauce and stuffed into French bread with lots of veggies and cilantro.
 If you’re vegan or vegetarian, then this is the banh mi for you!

 620 Conti St.

-Every neighborhood seems to have its own Vietnamese restaurant and now the French Quarter is no exception; I’m thrilled to see that the Westbank original has a second location on Conti Street across from the Louisiana Supreme Court building.
+Every neighborhood seems to have its own Vietnamese restaurant, and the French Quarter is no exception.
+In addition to its Westbank location, 9 Roses is also located on Conti Street across from the Louisiana Supreme Court building.
 For a delicious, budget-friendly meal that you can eat while you stroll Royal Street, grab a chargrilled pork banh mi with pate, aioli, maggi seasoning, cilantro, and pickled carrots, daikon, and cucumber.

 Pho Tau Bay